Ernietta: Taxonomy, history and preservational forms

 Ediacaran fossils are difficult to assign to taxonomic classifications based on modern organisms, as they have no living representatives.
 Ernietta is the type genus for the clade Ernettiomorpha.
 As a whole, the Ediacaran biota have been variously defined as early marine animals, cnidarians, lichens, bacterial colonies, or an intermediate between plants and animals.

-The Ernietta genus contains a sole species: Ernietta plateauensis.
+The genus Ernietta contains only one species: Ernietta plateauensis.
 This species is the type species of the Ernettiomorpha and was first described in 1966 by Pflug.
 In 1972, Pflug described a large number of new fossils which he placed into 13 genera and 29 species, all of which were later synonymized and united in a single species, Ernietta plateauensis.
 These synonymized taxa include: